mkmasukawa/bead_tracking/README.md

 A way to detect a moving object is to generate a background image and then subtract each frame from the image being analyzed.

-For this, use the average.py
+For this, use the **average.py** contained in this project.

+This will produce an image where the objects in motion will appear blurred.